aaps/MCmotions/README.md

 this can tell some info about the dumpfile like: max/min chunk numbers to help cutting out the right chunk numbers for lister, it can list the scenes in a dumpfile.

+options:
+-h for help (this will show more)

 #NEW:
 player names in blender
 scenes